corsus-GmbH/FIT_API_public/README.md

 4. **Open the project folder**:
    - Use your file explorer to navigate to the directory where you extracted the repository files (e.g., `FIT-API`).

+### Database creation
+The API requires a database.
+In previous versions of this repository, the database was supplied, which is no longer the case.
+To create the database, please follow these steps:
+1. Head to the sister repository [FIT_scripts_public](github.com/corsus-GmbH/FIT_scripts_public) and follow instructions there to create the CSV files needed for the database
+2. Copy the created files into `database_creation/input/`
+3. Run the script `database_creation/create_full_database.py`
+4. Copy the created file from `database_creation/output/` and save under `data/FIT.db`

 ### Basic Docker Setup

 Once you have the repository, ensure you are in the project directory (`FIT-API`) before running any Docker commands.